AlgyJr/ios_guides/Custom-Views.md

 on our custom class when the top-level view is instantiated.

 ## A note about view controllers
 So far we have only discussed using nibs with views.
-However, we something that is relatively common is to instantiate a nib with the file's owner set to a view controller.
+However, something that is relatively common is to instantiate a nib with the file's owner set to a view controller.
 This allows you bind outlets to elements inside a nib directly to properties inside your view controller.